esnet/EScp/README.md

  * A max of 2^56 files can be transferred per session.
  * AES-GCM uses a 2^64 counter, which limits the number of blocks sent in a transfer session to 2^64.
- * Approx. 28 transfer threads
+ * Limited to 28 transfer threads

 AUTHOR